Appointments Bylaws

 Not all appointed committees and boards require funding; only in cases where the committee or board is hosting an event that is open to the entire campus.

-The Film Series and the Bryn Mawr Concert Series are exempt from this budgeting process because they each have unique budgeting procedures.
+The Film Series is exempt from this budgeting process because they each have unique budgeting procedures.